SPACE HABITAT R&D

 Fermentation station, using microbes to provide healthy, shelf-stable food to spacefaring humans

-Learn more about the TESSERAE pavilion’s development.
+Learn more about the TESSERAE Pavilion’s development.